 This treatment involves the use of radiation to kill cancer cells and shrink tumors.
 Radiation may be:

-Used on small tumors, cryotherapy is the use of cold to freeze and destroy cancer cells.
+Cryotherapy is the use of cold to freeze and destroy small tumors.

 This treatment uses heat to kill cancer cells.